a response to crisis

-7. What will Shepherdstown Shares do if we get a vaccine or cure for COVID-19, or it just goes away?
+7. What will Shepherdstown Shares do if we get a vaccine or cure for COVID-19?

 First, we’ll all shout joyful thanks.
-Then, we will get to the work of recovery.
-The economic damage being done now is even more profound than that of the 2008 financial upheaval and the Great Recession that followed.
-We expect that Shepherdstown Shares will be needed for the next two or three years for a COVID-19 recovery period.
-We will continue operating beyond that time to serve our community.
+But, the economic damage being done now is even more profound than that of the 2008 financial upheaval and the Great Recession that followed.
+So, we expect we will be hard at work for a year or two of recovery.

 8. Why is Shepherdstown Shares doing this work?
 Where are the town and the county?